-Selecting something to shoot at can be half the fun.
-Of course, standard paper targets are fine, but there are certainly more fun 3D choices out there.
+Picking something to shoot at can be half the fun.
+Of course, standard paper targets like Cabela's Clear Shot are fine, but there are certainly more fun 3D targets like the Daisy Oozing 3-D Watermelon choices out there.
 Tin cans are an old reliable standby, but so are jugs filled with water that explode on impact.
 However, spinning targets and the new breed of interactive "self-healing" rubber targets that dart, jump, fly, wobble, bounce or roll are an absolute blast (pardon the pun).
 No matter what kind of target you use, please pick up after yourself and don't leave any bullet-riddled targets lying around.

 Tip: Shop all shooting targets & trap throwers at Basspro.com